-What are the signs and indications of an abscessed tooth pain?
+What are the signs and indications of abscessed tooth pain?

 - The tooth turns dark in color compared with surrounding teeth.
-The byproducts of the pulp that leach into the permeable tooth layer trigger this staining.
+The byproducts of the pulp that leach into the permeable tooth layer triggers this staining.
 Often, there might be no discomfort present.

 - There is discomfort with eating or with pressing on the tooth.
 This is related to the infection spreading and triggering more pressure on the surrounding structures of gum and bone.

 - There is swelling and/or a pimple on the gum that is filled with pus.
 This is an apparent sign of infection.
 Other symptoms of a tooth abscess are a bad taste or bad smell in the mouth.

 - A swollen face or jaw commonly signifies a growing infection.
 Jaw discomfort from the swelling can be present.